 |See all of the exercises (pictures & videos)||Get Strong Part 1 (only about 10 – 15 minutes)||10 repetitions of each exercise||Get Strong Part 2 (only about 10 – 15 minutes)||10 repetitions of each exercise|

 Bent over row

 Hamstring & glute squeeze

-Would you like to read about adventures in Mom-power every week-ish?
+Enjoy reading about adventures in Mom-power every week-ish.
 Please join the community.

 Many thanks to Stephanie, Andrea and Regina, the talented super-Moms who were generous with their time and expertise!

 Dr. Stephanie Corrado, M.D.